meet-abhishek/weblab-nav/README.md

-# responsive-web-lab
+# weblab-nav
-A sandbox for experimenting with responsive web design techniques.
+A sandbox for experimenting with responsive web design and navigation techniques.
 ### https://meet-abhishek.github.io/weblab-nav